 A simple card or e-mail acknowledging the efforts of your volunteers, sponsors, and participants is your best insurance for help and participation in future events.
 A sincere thank-you is never wasted and always necessary.

-Nearly as important as proper planning is the final evaluation of the successes and failures once your event is complete.
+Once your event is complete, the final evaluation of successes and failures is nearly as important as proper planning.
 This task goes far beyond determining how much money you raised with the fun run fundraiser, though be sure to figure this out!
-Utilizing good event planning software will greatly help keep these books in line.
+Utilizing good event planning software will help keep these books in line.

-While the event is still fresh in the memories of your planning team, schedule a meeting to go over the event’s details.
+While the event is still fresh in your team’s memories, schedule a meeting to review the details.
 Decide together what worked and, more importantly, what did not.
 Write down your recommendations for future events and put the notes into next year’s planning committee file.

-A successful Fun Run fundraising event begins and ends with careful planning.
-Invest time before the event for thorough and thoughtful planning, and leave plenty of time at the end for an honest evaluation of your event.
+A successful Fun Run fundraiser begins and ends with careful planning.
+Invest time before the event for thorough and thoughtful planning, and leave plenty of time at the end for an honest evaluation.
 This is, in effect, the pre-planning stage for next year’s Fun Run.
 With careful planning, you can develop a solid fundraising backbone to support your mission.

 Bonus: Planning a Virtual Fun Run

-Many organizations are having success with virtual fun runs during COVID.
-Virtual fun runs can be held on a single day or over a longer period and provide many of the same benefits as traditional fun runs.
-Our virtual fundraising platform can help with live streaming, Text to donate, and more features for online and mobile giving campaigns.
+Many organizations have had success with virtual fun runs during COVID.
+Virtual fun runs can be held on a single day or over a longer period, providing many of the same benefits as traditional fun runs.
+Our fundraising platform can help with live streaming, Text to donate, and more features for online and mobile giving campaigns.
 Read more on planning a virtual run/walk event.